ampproject/amphtml/contributing/running-server-side-experiment.md

 ## Before you start

 Because real traffic can be automatically assigned to the experiment, plus the experiment slots are limited.
-Any experiment declarition and launch requires an issue tracker and at least one approval from @ampproject/wg-approvers or @ampprojeg/wg-ads depending on the type of experiment environment(#environment).
+Any experiment declaration and launch requires an issue tracker and at least one approval from @ampproject/wg-approvers or @ampprojeg/wg-ads depending on the type of experiment environment(#environment).

 ## Run an Experiment